Deng Hanwen: International career

 Deng was called up to the Chinese national team for the first time by then manager Marcello Lippi in December 2016 for the 2017 China Cup.
 He made his international debut on 10 January 2017 in a 2–0 loss against Iceland during the China Cup.
 He assisted Wang Jingbin's late equalizer on 14 January 2016 in the third-place playoff against Croatia, which China won 5–4 in the penalty shootout.
-He scored his first and second goal for China on 7 June 2017 in an 8–1 win against Philippines.
+He scored his first and second goal for China on 7 June 2017 in an 8–1 win against the Philippines.